Being Featured on PBS Into the Outdoors is all in a Day's Service for Callie Grones

 Community Corps member, Danitza Rodriguez Jimenez, serving at ECDC Multicultural Community Center in Wausau thought her time at the Capitol that day was well spent.
 “At our Day at the Capitol event, we got to not only speak to representatives and their staff and have our voices heard, but it was a great opportunity to observe and see how to go about these conversations and interactions.
 Furthermore, it was fascinating to be able to hear from former AmeriCorps members who now work at the Capitol and are representatives!”
 Danitza also enjoyed connecting with fellow Corps members from across the state to hear about their service, their plans for using the Segal Education Award, and why they joined AmeriCorps.

 Also participating that day was Pamela Lee, Recovery Corps member serving with Wood County Health Department in Wisconsin Rapids.
 Most meaningful to Pamela was “. . . seeing how engaged and open minded the representatives were, it was really empowering.
-Seeing that they really want to make a difference and get to know us individually as well as know about AmeriCorps” made this a great experience that she was grateful to have been involved in.
+Seeing that they really want to make a difference and get to know us individually as well as know a

 Also highly inspired by her face-to-face meetings with legislators was Milena Mileva, Community Corps member serving at Discovery Education Station in Marshfield.
 “I had a wonderful day in Madison.
 I . . . connected with my AmeriCorps supervisor, saw the beautiful Capitol building and was impressed by all the hard work of AmeriCorps.
 I realized how much what we do contributes to the community, every single one of us, coming together as a great puzzle on the map of Wisconsin.”